 - assure applicants on the secure storage and handling of any information

 Self-employed — applying for a check for yourself

-Please note that, at the moment, Making Music is not permitted to obtain a disclosure on behalf of a self-employed person at their request, though further proposed changes in legislation may make this possible in future.
+Please note, Making Music is not permitted to obtain a disclosure on behalf of a self-employed person at their request, though further proposed changes in legislation may make this possible in future.
 For now, a suitable employment agency or future employer needs to contact us on their behalf.